2022 Idaho student murders: Plea deal and sentencing

-On September 9, 2024, the judge granted the defense's motion for a change of venue; the trial was scheduled to take place in Boise, with Judge Steven Hippler presiding over the case.
-Kohberger was flown south to Boise on September 15, and held at the Ada County jail.
-Judge Hippler tentatively set the start date for jury selection as August 4, 2025, with the jury trial beginning on August 18.
+Defense counsel filed numerous pretrial motions, including requests to dismiss the indictment, suppress biological evidence, and challenge the use of investigative genetic genealogy.
+On September 9, 2024, the Idaho Supreme Court granted a defense motion for a change of venue, transferring the case to the Ada County District Court in Boise due to concerns regarding pretrial publicity in Latah County.
+Judge Steven Hippler, now presiding over the case, tentatively set the start date for jury selection as August 4, 2025, with the jury trial beginning on August 18.

+Kohberger was flown south to Boise on September 15 and held at the Ada County jail.
+On July 2, 2025, Kohberger entered into a plea agreement with state prosecutors.
+Under the terms of the deal, Kohberger agreed to plead guilty to all five counts and waive his right to appeal in exchange for prosecutors withdrawing the death penalty.

-A June 30, 2025 announcement noted Kohberger agreed to plead guilty to all counts against him, accepting the sentence of four consecutive life sentences, avoiding the death penalty.
+On June 30, 2025, an announcement noted Kohberger agreed to plead guilty to all counts against him, accepting the sentence of four consecutive life sentences, avoiding the death penalty.
 Pending approval by the judge, Kohberger also gave up his right to any future appeals, guaranteeing that he will remain in prison until he dies.
 On July 2, Kohberger pleaded guilty to four counts of first-degree murder and one count of felony burglary.
-On July 23, 2025, he was sentenced to four consecutive life sentences in prison without parole, as well as another ten years for burglary.
+On July 23, 2025, he was sentenced to four consecutive life sentences in prison without the possibility of parole, in addition to a ten-year sentence for the burglary conviction.
+During the day-long sentencing hearing, family members of the four victims delivered impact statements confronting Kohberger, who offered no formal statement.
 He was also ordered to pay a combined fine of $250,000 ($50,000 per count) and $20,000 combined in restitution ($5,000 per victim).
+He is incarcerated at the Idaho Maximum Security Institution.

+Petition for post-conviction relief

+In July 2026, Kohberger filed a petition for post-conviction relief in Ada County District Court seeking to withdraw his guilty plea, claiming that he was innocent.
+In public statements provided to news media, Kohberger asserted his innocence and claimed that his former defense team coerced him into accepting the plea deal through misinformation and false promises.
+State officials and legal counsel representing the victims' families publicly affirmed their confidence in the original conviction and stated their readiness to challenge the petition in court.

+On August 29, 2026, Kohberger asked the court to disqualify the judge in his case, Steven Hippler.